-Now we go into the second phase of the strategy process, Steering.
+Now we go into the second phase of the strategy process, Prioritize.
 The strategy is ready as a one-page strategy, the Strategy 1Pager.
 During creation, tough decisions have likely occurred, and focus areas have crystallized.
 Now the focus areas need to be specified into sub-goals and be prioritized.
 Who is responsible for what?
 Another decision relates to presentation.
 Should the strategy be written on a slide or documented on a digital board?
 Slides are static, while everyone can easily access digital boards.
 If the plan is on a digital board, the business strategy becomes a living document.

 Next, we look at everyday work, which is loop 3.
 Rotation takes place inside every business.
 The question is, do we work in an old manner?
 There has been a good way of doing things.
 Have we benefited from technology and understood that there would be a much more efficient way to do it.